The Long Road: From Home to Senior Living

 • Coordinate with Movers: Ensure that movers have clear instructions and access to the house.
 Confirm the schedule and any special requirements.

-• Manage Packing: Assist with packing any last-minute items, making sure everything is organized and labeled.
+• Manage Packing: Assist with packing any last-minute items, ensuring everything is organized and labeled.

 Supervise the Move